Dance, sing, and more with all the best Switch music games

-Best Music Games on Nintendo Switch iMore 2021
+Best music games on Nintendo Switch iMore 2022

 Whether you're missing the club or want to inject some awesome tunes into your life, rhythm games are a great way to feed that love of music.
 If you feel like getting your groove on, we've gathered the best Nintendo Switch music games available right now.
-For the most part, these games are family friendly with lots of players allowed, but a few are for two players only.
+Mostly, these games are local multiplayer games with lots of players allowed, but a few are for two players only.

 - ★ Featured favorite: Cadence of Hyrule: Crypt of the NecroDancer Featuring The Legend of Zelda